 Be Ready Be Respectful Be Responsible I attend school on time every day.
-I demonstrate the 3 core Christian Values at Parish of Faith, Hope and I complete Home Study on time I arrive positively and show excellent behaviour at all times.
+I demonstrate the 3 core Christian Values at Parish of Faith, Hope and I complete Home Study on time.
+I arrive positively and show excellent behaviour at all times.
 Love in all I do.
 I say please and thank you - I have I remembering to bring equipment to school.
-My STAR learning behaviours show I'm always ready to learn, manuallaus mannans I tidy up my own workspace and the classroom I line up sensibly and walk I hold doors open for adults.
-I speak to people in a kind and caring I follow my teacher's instructions and guidance that keeps us safe at all times. (wow walking) way.
-I report or speak to an adult if I don't ${ m I}$ work hard on tasks given - ${ m I}$ aim to be the best that ${ m I}$ can be.
-I try my best to make people feel happy, feel safe or if I feel anyone else is not safe.
+My STAR learning behaviours show I'm always ready to learn, marvellous manners.
+I tidy up my own workspace and the classroom I line up sensibly and walk quietly and calmly around school (wow walking) I hold doors open for adults.
+I speak to people in a kind and caring I follow my teacher's instructions and guidance that keeps us safe at all times.
+I work hard on tasks given - I aim to be the best that I can be. way.
+I try my best to make people feel happy.
+I report or speak to an adult if $I$ don't feel safe or if $I$ feel anyone else is not safe.
 I am always in the right place at the right time I am respectful of myself and celebrate my strengths.
 I accept responsibility if I make a mistake and say sorry.
 I behave in a safe and responsible way at all times.